-When it comes to location, the highest average paycheck (around $127K per year) can be spotted in New York, N.Y.; the company's headquarter city of Boston, Mass. ($77K), Irvine, Calif. (approximately $74K), and Quincy, Mass. ($61K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Sacramento, Calif. — at about $41K, salaries are some of the lowest in the country.
-By state, State Street Corporation employees make the most in New York, earning $127K annually on average.
+When it comes to location, the highest average paycheck ($127K annually) can be spotted in New York, N.Y.; the company's headquarter city of Boston, Mass. ($77K), Irvine, Calif. ($74K), and Quincy, Mass. (about $61K) are the next top-paying cities.
+Expected earnings are below average (around $43K) in Kansas City, Mo., one of the lowest-paid cities.
+By state, State Street Corporation pays its New York employees the most; the pay rate there is approximately $127K per year.

 Years of Experience